monicahq/monica/docs/installation/heroku.md

 * No email by default.
 Email configuration isn't required to use Monica on Heroku, but it's recommended.
 Mailgun has a [free email add-on on Heroku](https://elements.heroku.com/addons/mailgun) that is easy to set up.
 * No upload of photos for your contacts.
 Heroku doesn't support storage.
-* No crons on the free version.
-That means no reminders by email, nor automatic checking of new versions of Monica.

 ## Updating Heroku instance